 A Will can also serve to declare who you wish to become the guardian for any minor children or dependents, and who you want to receive specific items that you own.
 Someone designated to receive any of your property is called a “beneficiary.”

 Some types of property, including certain insurance policies and retirement accounts, generally aren’t covered by Wills.
 You should’ve listed beneficiaries when you took out the policies or opened the accounts.
 Check if you can’t remember, and make sure you keep beneficiaries up to date, since what you have on file when you die should dictate who receives those assets.

 In general, you should not write assets in your will as these come and go, and would leave you changing your will if you remember to.
 What you own and owe should go on a list, preferably a schedule of assets and liabilities so that your executors know who to inform of your death and who to claim from.
 Without this, your will only states who you want to leave in charge, and who you want assets to go to.

 What happens if I die without a Will?

 If you die without a valid Will, you’ll become what’s called intestate.
-That usually means your estate will be settled based on the laws of your country that outline who inherits what.
+That usually means your estate will be settled based on the laws of the country where you hold assets that outline who inherits what.
 Probate is the legal process of transferring the property of a deceased person to the rightful heirs.

 Since no executor was named, a judge appoints an administrator to serve in that capacity.
-An administrator also will be named if a Will is deemed to be invalid.
+An administrator also will be named if a Will is deemed to be invalid also so be knowledgable about what is acceptable if you write your own will.
 All Wills must meet certain standards such as being witnessed to be legally valid.

 An administrator will most likely be a stranger to you and your family, and he or she will be bound by the letter of the probate laws of your country.
 As such, an administrator may make decisions that wouldn’t necessarily agree with your wishes or those of your heirs.